Select Dynamic field

 Your backyard can be a great place to watch plenty of birds eating from your birdfeeder.
 But if you stay in your backyard alone, you limit your range.

 Different birds nest differently.
 Some prefer tall trees, while others like to build their nests in shrubs.
 Trying out different locations can help you see many more birds.
 So, should you head to a bird sanctuary?
 Well, you could because that would be an awesome vacation.
 However, you could also start with your local park.
 Birds are usually on the move during spring and fall.
-So, your park could be a great place to watch some beautiful birds, maybe even some rare ones.
+So, your park could be a great place to watch beautiful birds, maybe even rare ones.

 Start journaling for birdwatching